-- i) Prohibited items will be confiscated and disposed. - ii) Students in possession of prohibited items will be fined \$35-\$50 and may face disciplinary action. - iii) Confiscated weapons, drugs, paraphernalia and items involved in an investigation will be processed by the UIW Police Department. - iv) The University does not assume responsibility for any confiscated items or loss/damage to abandoned items. - v) Hover boards are considered prohibited items and are not allowed to be kept, stored, or utilized in any Residence Life room or building. - vi) A list of prohibited items includes but not limited to: decorative alcoholic bottles, alcohol paraphernalia, drug paraphernalia, microwaves over 750 watts, mini-fridges over 4.5 cubic feet, heaters, live Christmas trees, octopus lamps, circular halogen bulbs, non-ul approved cords, UL approved cords without tag, multi-plug adapters (regardless of UL approval) lamps with plug in the base, lava lamps, jigsaw hanging lamps, broilers, electric skillets, grills, woks, hot plates, induction plates, deep fryers, air fryer, any open coils hoverboards, firearms, ammunition, air rifles, sling shots, pellet guns, paint guns, explosives, firecrackers, pyrotechnical devices, projectile firing devices, flammable items of any nature, switchblade, knives over 3 inches long, clubs, chemical

-- weapons, replica weapons, and any other weapon, community furniture in room, street signs, open-faced electrical or heating appliances, outside antennas, flammable fluid, waterbeds, and lofts. - vii) The following are allowed to be utilized in a kitchen but not in a student room: George foreman grills, slow cookers, rice cookers, toaster ovens, toasters. - viii) The above lists are non-exhaustive.
-If you have a question concerning an item, please consult the Associate Director of Residence Life and Housing Operations.
+- i) Prohibited items will be confiscated and disposed. - ii) Students in possession of prohibited items will be fined \$35-\$50 and may face disciplinary action. - iii) Confiscated weapons, drugs, paraphernalia and items involved in an investigation will be processed by the UIW Police Department. - iv) The University does not assume responsibility for any confiscated items or loss/damage to abandoned items. - v) Hover boards are considered prohibited items and are not allowed to be kept, stored, or utilized in any Residence Life room or building. - vi) A list of prohibited items includes but not limited to: decorative alcoholic bottles, alcohol paraphernalia, drug paraphernalia, microwaves over 750 watts, mini-fridges over 4.5 cubic feet, heaters, live Christmas trees, octopus lamps, circular halogen bulbs, non-ul approved cords, UL approved cords without tag, multi-plug adapters (regardless of UL approval) lamps with plug in the base, lava lamps, jigsaw hanging lamps, broilers, electric skillets, grills, woks, hoverboards, firearms, ammunition, air rifles, sling shots, pellet guns, paint guns, explosives, firecrackers, pyrotechnical devices, projectile firing devices, flammable items of any nature, switchblade, knives over 3 inches long, clubs, chemical weapons, replica weapons, and any other weapon, community furniture in room, street signs, open-faced electrical or heating apliances, outside antennas, flammable fluid, waterbeds, and lofts. - vii) The following are allowed to be utilized in a kitchen but not in a student room: George foreman grills, slow cookers, rice cookers, toaster ovens, toasters, hot plates, induction plates, any open coils.